stultus/PeARS/_posts/2014-07-15-organise-queryable-information.md

 title:  "P5: Organise queryable information"
 ---

 By now, we have all we need on the 'search engine' side of things: a list of topics covered by the node, an index recording the main topics of each page, and a bag-of-words representation of each page.
 In the end, we will transfer that information to one of our *pears* (i.e. a raspberry pi on the peer-to-peer network).
 But first, let's test everything by creating a folder in ~/PeARS/ simulating the pi's filesystem.

+(This blog entry is part of a series starting [here](http://minimalparts.github.io/PeARS/2014/07/13/retrieving-browsing-history/))

+### Procedure

-We'll call that folder 'Pi1'.
+We'll call the 'virtual Pi' folder 'Pi1'.

 {% highlight bash %}
 mkdir Pi1/